OpenNFT/OpenNFT/docs/install.rst

 Prerequisites
 -------------

-Firstly, the following software should be installed:
+The following software should be installed:

-* `Git <https://git-scm.com/downloads>`_: for installing SPM, Psychtoolbox and OpenNFT
+* `Git <https://git-scm.com/downloads>`_: for installing OpenNFT and, optionally, for installing SPM and Psychtoolbox
 * MATLAB x86_64 R2017b or above
     - Image Processing Toolbox
     - Statistics and Machine Learning Toolbox